askforarun/AMBER2LAMMPS/README.md

 ## License

-This enhanced script maintains the same license as the original AMBER2LAMMPS project.
+This script is distributed under the same license as the AMBER2LAMMPS project.

 ## Contributing